dsc-courses/dsc10-2026-fa/syllabus.md

 It may take some time for Gradescope's autograder to grade your submission.
 You are encouraged to submit with enough time to see the output of the autograder before the 11:59PM deadline, as it may alert you to a problem you need to fix.
-However, if you submit before 11:59PM and the autograder finishes running after 11:59PM, your assigment will still be considered on time.
+However, if you submit before 11:59PM and the autograder finishes running after 11:59PM, your assignment will still be considered on time.

 After submitting, check that you got a confirmation email